-A tank and water pump use in AeroGardens watering mechanism, which circulates water in the unit’s base and feeds the plant from its roots.
+A tank and water pump are used in AeroGardens watering mechanism, which circulates water in the unit’s base and feeds the plant from its roots.
 The pump operates for 5 minutes every 25 minutes to keep the water oxygenated to prevent it from stagnant.
 The pump can even start manually.
 When it’s time to refresh, the water indicator will turn red.

 The Click & Grow also has a big water tank that it uses to water your plants automatically.
 The bottom of the seedpods contains a wicking mechanism that draws water up to your plants.
 A floating sensor that rises and falls with the depth of the water controls the flow.
 It is quieter than the AeroGarden model since there is no pump inside the foundation.
 When it’s necessary to refill the base, the floating sensor will let you know.

 It’s important to note that while the Click and Grow is definitely quieter, due to the lack of a pump, the pump will increase oxygenation to the plants in the AeroGarden.
 Therefore, the decision as to whether the noise is worth the slightly better growth is up to the user.
-Some choose the AeroGarden based on the growth.
+Some choose AeroGarden based on the growth.
 Others choose Click and Grow to avoid the noise.
 This appears to be a subjective choice.

 4. Easy to use